 There are two types of treatments you can do; a short-term treatment or a longer, sterilant type treatment.
 In each of these situations and areas, the homeowner has to take into consideration how long it will be before they want to plant in those areas, or if they are putting gravel there permanently.
 This will determine what to have applied; whether a short term bare ground a few times a year or a sterilant to prevent anything from growing for the full year.
-Let’s talk the pros and cons of each to be better prepared for these problem areas.
+Let’s talk about the pros and cons of each to be better prepared for these problem areas.

 Short term bare ground treatments active ingredient is often glyphosate, which is used to kill all growing plants.
-It is a systemic herbicide that is absorbed into the plant and trans-located to the roots to kill the plants with which it has come in contact.
+It is a systemic herbicide that is absorbed into the plant and translocated to the roots to kill the plants with which it has come in contact.
 This application only kills what is actively growing, it does not kill seeds that have dropped and not yet germinated.
 Because of this, repeated applications will be necessary as new growth occurs.
-Glyphosate is an excellent chemical to use if you want to grow something in that area later that season or the next year.
-The bad side is that repeated applications are needed if you want to keep the weeds down for the whole season.
+Glyphosate is an excellent chemical to use if you want to grow something in that area in the future.
+The bad side is that repeated applications are needed to keep the weeds down for the whole season.
 Often you are looking at least three to four applications through the year.

-After the first year, as repeated applications are made on a yearly basis, your area will stay weed free until you stop having the sterilant applied.
-Sterilants, like I said earlier, will last a year or longer, but a yearly application will guarantee weed free areas for a long time.
-One downside is if you decide you to want to plant something in that area you will either need to wait a few years for the residual to go away, or apply charcoal and other nutrients to get the ground prepared for planting.
+After the first year, as repeated applications are made on a yearly basis, your area will stay weed-free until you stop having the sterilant applied.
+Sterilants, as I said earlier, will last a year or longer.
+But a yearly application will guarantee weed-free areas for a long time.
+One downside is if you decide you do want to plant something in that area you will either need to wait a few years for the residual to go away or apply charcoal and other nutrients to get the ground prepared for planting.
 For this reason, deciding to do a sterilant needs to be weighed heavily before you have it applied.

-Unlike a sterilant, glyphosate doesn’t leach too much in the soil unless again poor watering practices are being used in watering of trees and shrubs.
+Unlike a sterilant, glyphosate doesn’t leach too much in the soil unless again poor watering practices are being used in the watering of trees and shrubs.
 Glyphosate binds in the soil so unless the soil is really moist then it will stay where it has been applied.
 Soil moisture is one of the biggest factors that needs to be considered when choosing what bare ground path you choose.
 When in doubt, call a professional spray company and they will advise what would be best for your property.